JulioAPeraza/gradec/README.md

 ## Citing gradec

-If you use gradec in your research, we recommend citing the Zenodo DOI associated with the NiMARE version you used.
+If you use gradec in your research, we recommend citing the Zenodo DOI associated with the gradec version you used.
 You can find the Zenodo DOI associated with each gradec release at .

 ## Contributing